 Gallstone treatment options

-Your doctor will determine your treatment depending on your symptoms and reports of diagnostic testing.
+Your doctor will determine your treatment depending on your symptoms and diagnostic testing reports.
 Treatment options include.

 Surgery